Help, I’ve Just Received A Cease And Desist Letter!

 IP Disputes

 As intellectual property experts, we spend much of our time sending or responding to cease and desist letters.
-These letters are the first step in intellectual property (IP) claims.
-They set out the aggrieved party’s rights along with the various “remedies” they seek.
+These letters are the first step in an intellectual property claim and they set out the aggrieved party’s rights along with the various “remedies” they seek.

-If you’re the recipient of a cease and desist letter and you’re wondering how to respond, or if you want to issue a letter, this post is for you.
+If you’re the recipient of a cease and desist letter in the UK and you’re wondering how to respond, or if you want to issue a letter, this post is for you.
 Read on to discover everything you need to consider.

 So, what is a cease and desist letter?

 A cease and desist letter is a document sent from one party to another.
-In the document, the sender requests that the recipient stops a particular activity, usually because it infringes upon their rights.
-Cease and desist letters serve as a warning that the sender intends to launch further legal proceedings if the activity does not stop.
+In the document, the sender requests that the recipient stop a particular activity, usually because the sender believes that it infringes upon their rights.
+Cease and desist letters effectively serve as a warning that the sender intends to launch further legal proceedings if the activity does not stop.
+As a result, it’s also commonly referred to as a ‘letter of claim’ or a ‘letter before action’.

-1. Party A owns some IP, such as a trade mark, a design, a patent or a copyrighted work.
+1. Party A owns some IP, such as a trade mark, design, patent or copyright work.

 2. Party A places a high value on its IP and has spent a lot of time creating it.

-3. Party B then comes along and appears to be infringing the IP of Party A.
+3. Party B then comes along and appears to be infringing the IP of Party A, i.e. using the IP without permission.

 4. Party A issues a cease and desist letter to stop this infringement and as a pre-cursor to court proceedings.